 Sunset in the village of Bonnieux

-Time to take the 3 hour train ride to Provence and the Capelounge Resort.
+Time to take the 3 hour train ride to Provence and the Capelongue Resort.
 Our home for the next 5 five days.
 I truly enjoyed the train.
 Much of the French countryside was dotted with agriculture.
-We arrived at the station and then had about a 1 hour drive to Capelounge.
+We arrived at the station and then had about a 1 hour drive to Capelongue.
 The roads are so narrow.
 Glad this one eyed wonder was not driving.
 What a piece of paradise it proved to be.
 Absolutely beautiful and impeccable grounds.
 Great restaurant, 2 swimming pools.
 Lovely single story cottages scattered amongst the grounds.
 Perfectly designed for the surrounding landscape.
 I guess I would compare the area to the Amador County Wine Country but with very old charming villages with quaint narrow streets that hold small cafes and boutique shops.

 The view from our patio at Capelongue